We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Available in men’s and women’s models.
 Running shoes often come in both men’s and women’s models.
 While the performance features might be the same, you may notice a difference in how the shoe fits.

-The Asics GT-2000 9 is one of the most affordable, high quality running shoes on the market.
-It’s also one of the best choices for runners who need a stability shoe.
+The Asics GT-2000 10 is one of the most affordable, high quality running shoes on the market.
+It’s also one of the best choices for runners who pronate and need a neutral shoe for low arches or flat feet.

 This extra-wide shoe is designed with long distances in mind.
 Its additional cushioning in the midsole and added support in key areas like the medial arch and outer sole aid your feet throughout the gait cycle.

-When looking online, make sure to add 2E or 4E to your search to find the wide options.
+When looking online, make sure to add 2E, 4E, or D to your search to find the wide options.

 Saucony Echelon 8 Extra Wide